sixpark/slate/source/includes/_questions.md

 data[attributes[answers[text]]] | string | The answer text
 links | object | Links to related endpoints links[self] | string | Link to questions
-links[result] | string | The endpoint where to submit answers, and solicit a result
+links[results] | string | The endpoint where to submit answers, and solicit a result

 ## GET > Retrieve a question and associated multiple choice answers